Understanding Defamation in Ontario

 How does Ontario’s Anti-SLAPP Legislation affect Civil Defamation Cases?

-Ontario’s anti-SLAPP (Strategic Lawsuit Against Public Participation) legislation significantly impacts civil defamation cases by providing a mechanism to quickly dismiss lawsuits intended to silence or intimidate critics.
+Ontario’s anti-SLAPP (Strategic Lawsuit Against Public Participation) legislation significantly affects civil defamation cases because it provides a mechanism to quickly dismiss lawsuits that seem like they are intended to silence or intimidate critics.
 Enacted through the Protection of Public Participation Act, 2015, this legislation introduced sections 137.1 to 137.5 to the Courts of Justice Act.
-The purpose of this legislation is to protect individuals from legal actions that are primarily designed to stifle free expression on matters of public interest.
+The objective of this legislation is to protect individuals from legal actions that are primarily designed to stifle or otherwise silence free expression on matters of public interest.
+This helps to reconcile the tensions between the importance of freedom of expression and the importance of protecting people’s reputations from undue harm that could damage their job prospects and well-being.

 Under Section 137.1 of the Courts of Justice Act, a defendant can move to dismiss a defamation lawsuit at any stage after the proceeding is commenced, even before filing a statement of defence.
 To succeed, the respondent must first demonstrate that the lawsuit arises from an expression related to a matter of public interest, meeting what is known as the “threshold burden.”
 If this burden is met, the onus then shifts to the plaintiff to show why the lawsuit should proceed.
 In this context, the term “onus” means the responsibility or burden of proof.

-The plaintiff must overcome two hurdles: the “merits-based hurdle” and the “public interest hurdle.”
-The merits-based hurdle requires that the plaintiff to establish grounds to believe that the proceeding has substantial merit, and that the respondent has no valid defence.
-This standard of proof is less onerous than the usual civil standard of balance of probabilities but requires more than just a simple suspicion.
+The plaintiff must overcome two issues: the “merits-based hurdle” and the “public interest hurdle.”
+The merits-based hurdle requires that the plaintiff to establish grounds to believe that the proceeding has significant merit, and that the respondent has no valid defence.
+This standard of proof is less onerous than the usual civil standard of balance of probabilities; however, it demands more than a mere suspicion.

 The plaintiff must show that their claim is legally valid and supported by evidence that is reasonably capable of belief.
 The public interest hurdle involves demonstrating that the harm likely suffered by the plaintiff due to the respondent’s expression is sufficiently serious that it outweighs the public interest in protecting that expression.
 This demands a qualitative assessment of the alleged harm balanced with the value of the respondent’s expression to the public interest.